uptonking/note4yaoo/docs-react-p6.1-hooks-api.md

 - ### `useLayoutEffect`
   - The signature is identical to `useEffect` , but it fires synchronously after all DOM mutations.
   - Use this to read layout from the DOM and synchronously re-render.
-  - Updates scheduled inside useLayoutEffect will be flushed synchronously, before the browser has a chance to paint.
+  - Updates scheduled inside `useLayoutEffect` will be flushed synchronously, before the browser has a chance to paint.
+  - With `useLayoutEffect` , the computation will be triggered before the browser has painted the update.
+  - Since the computation takes some time, this eats into the browser’s paint time.
   - Prefer the standard `useEffect` when possible to avoid blocking visual updates.
-  - With useLayoutEffect, the computation will be triggered before the browser has painted the update.
-Since the computation takes some time, this eats into the browser’s paint time.
   - If you rely on these refs to perform an animation as soon as the component mounts, then you’ll find an unpleasant flickering of browser paints happen before your animation kicks in.
 This is the case with useEffect, but not useLayoutEffect.

 - ### `const value = useContext(MyContext);`